Server data from the Official MCP Registry

 }From the project's GitHub README.

-The server includes a prepared text corpus from the Cities: Skylines II Wiki.
+The MCP server includes a prepared text corpus from the Cities: Skylines II Wiki.
 An AI assistant can:

-The extracted Encyclopedia index is cached locally on the user's machine and rebuilt only when the source game file, detected Steam build id, locale, or extractor version changes.
+The extracted encyclopedia index is cached locally on the user's machine and rebuilt only when the source game file, detected Steam build id, locale, or extractor version changes.
 Extracted game text is not committed to this repository, shipped in releases, or part of the redistributed wiki corpus.

 The server also includes local workflow tools for CS2 mod projects.
 An AI assistant can: